 Now, you can split the traffic into three as you’re earning $300 each from 3 advertising networks.
 It means that you need 100,000/3=33,333 unique visitors a day (with a bounce rate of 100%) to make approximately $274/day.

 Again, if you have an authority blog then your bounce rate will never be 100%.
 In that case you can expect an average page view of 1.5 per user.
-It means that 50% of your visitors exits from the landing page and others visit more than one page from your website.
+It means that 50% of your visitors exit from the landing page and others visit more than one page on your website.

 All in all, you need approximately 20,000 visitors a day to generate 30,000+ page views and it can earn $274 a day which translates to $100,000 a year in advertising revenues.
 Need a little more help reaching that $100,000/year goal?
 Add commissions from Affiliate Programs as well into the equation and you can hit that $100,000 goal with much less traffic.
 In fact, in 2008 I was averaging $200+ a day from less than 200 daily unique visitors with affiliate marketing.
 It was possible because when it comes to affiliate marketing it’s all about traffic quality and not traffic quantity.